 A broken ankle or broken foot is a common injury.
-You may experience a broken ankle or broken foot during a car crash or from a simple misstep.
+You may experience a broken ankle or broken foot during a car crash or from a simple misstep or fall.
 The seriousness of a broken ankle or broken foot varies.
-Fractures can range from tiny cracks in your bones to shattering breaks that pierce your skin.
+Fractures can range from tiny cracks in your bones to breaks that pierce your skin.

 If you have a broken ankle or broken foot, you may experience some of the following signs and symptoms:

 - Immediate, throbbing pain

 - Pain that increases with activity and decreases with rest

 - Difficulty in walking or bearing weight

 - Problems getting a shoe on or off

 Some people feel or hear a snap at the time of injury and assume that means something has broken.
 However, a snapping sound or feeling is not always a sign of a fracture.